granoff/Strongbox/README.md

 + `archive(_ object: Any?, key: String, accessibility: CFString) -> Bool`
 + `unarchive(objectForKey: String) -> Any?`

 These methods use an `NSKeyedArchiver` and `NSKeyedUnarchiver`, respectively, to encode and decode your objects.
-Your objects must conform toe `NSSecureCoding`.
+Your objects must conform to `NSSecureCoding`.

 The `archive` methods return `Bool` indicating if the keychain operation succeeded or failed.
 The `unarchive` method returns an optional which may be unwrapped if the operation succeeded.
 The returned value is of type `Any?` and you are expected to unwrap it and cast it appropriately to whatever type you know it should be.
 For example: